YOU ARE NO LONGER A SLAVE OF SIN

 The Lord Jesus also said, “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
 (John 3:6 NKJV).

-Sin gained mastery or control over humankind through Adam, the first man.
+Sin gained mastery or control over the entire mankind through Adam, the first man.
 Through Adam’s disobedience, we all became sinners.

 Paul writes, “For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.”
 (Rom.
 5:19 NKJV).

-Through the first man’s disobedience, the entire human race became slaves of sin, sold under sin.
+Through the disobedience of the first man the entire human race became slaves of sin, sold under sin.